IZSAM-StatGIS/spotting_cp_satellite/README.md

 ### Repository content description

 This repository contains the code described in the **Spotting Culex pipiens from Satellite: modeling environmental suitability in central Italy with Sentinel-2 and Deep Learning methods** scientific paper for EO data download and preprocessing.
-At the path *src/EO*, you will find the scripts used for downloading and preprocessing satellite data.

  * MODIS sample data is provided